pebreo/pebreo.github.io/begin/Bonus-ENM-family.md

+This might be the most importantly question from this book.
+If we want a GOAT world.
+We need GOAT families in my view.

+Would ethical non-monogamy families hurt the chances of raising happy, healthy children?

+Not necessarily .
+Youd need to be able to provide what monogamy gives.
+I’m applying first principles thinking—starting not with what’s “normal,” but with what children fundamentally need to thrive.

+Those are:
+-  Emotional stability
+-  Reliable care & love (not worried they will provided for)
+-  Secure care & loving (feeling safey)
+-  Support from society (acceptance from outside world)

 Here’s a table showing **how an open marriage** (where partners have romantic or sexual relationships outside the marriage with mutual consent) **can or cannot provide** the core pillars of healthy child development.
 Each factor is evaluated based on typical conditions—*not assumptions*—and recognizes that success depends on communication, maturity, and household structure.

 | Core Factor                  | Can Be Provided In an Open Marriage? | How It *Can* Be Provided                                                      | How It *Might Not* Be Provided (Risk Conditions)                                              |